Sherman5A/microsoft-notes/azure/cloud-concepts/cloud-models.md

 - Services delivered over the internet used by a single entity.
 - Comes with greater cost.
-- Can be hosted onsite, in a dedicated offsite center, or by a 3rd party.
+- Can be hosted onsite, in a dedicated offsite centre, or by a 3rd party.
 - Has complete control of hardware.
 - Only that entities data is stored.

 ## Public Cloud

 - IT services offered by 3rd party provider.
 Anyone can purchase the services and use the providers